Men's Basketball Coaching Staff

 For 11 seasons, from 1991-2002, Molinari was the head coach at Bradley University, where he amassed a 174-152 (.534) record and guided the Braves to the postseason six times - five National Invitation Tournament appearances and the 1996 NCAA Tournament.
 He led Bradley to a trio of 20-win seasons, including a 22-8 record in 1995-96 when he was chosen as Missouri Valley Conference Coach of the Year.
 He left Bradley with more league wins than any other active coach in the Missouri Valley.

 From 1989-91, he was the head coach at Northern Illinois, where he posted a record of 42-17 (.712).
 The Huskies won the 1991 Mid-Continent Conference title, going 25-6 and setting a school record for wins.
-At Northern, Molinari inherited a program that had not won as many as 17 games in a season since 1981, but made a quick turnaround with a 17-win season followed by a 25-win campaign in just his second year at the school.
+At NIU, Molinari inherited a program that had not won as many as 17 games in a season since 1981, but made a quick turnaround with a 17-win season followed by a 25-win campaign in just his second year at the school.

 At DePaul from 1979-89, Molinari helped both Ray and Joey Meyer lead the Blue Demons to national prominence.
 Over 10 seasons at DePaul, Molinari helped recruit college and professional stars such as Mark Aguirre, Dallas Comegys, Tyrone Corbin, Terry Cummings and Rod Strickland -- players who led DePaul to nine NCAA Tournaments and a runner-up finish in the NIT.